bcornec/wod-set/profile/ADMIN-GUIDE.md

 An email is then sent to the participant explaining to him that we encountered an issue with the deployment and that we apologize for this.

 Now, you should have a clearer view of what is really happening in the background when one registers for a workshop.
-Let's cover the day to day operations of the backend.
+Let's cover the day to day operations of the wod-backend.

 # Workshops maintenance

-After describing the installation, automation and usage of the backend server managing the Jupyter Notebooks, automation let's describe the management of this backend server,  often referred to as Day2 operations.
+After describing the installation, automation and usage of the wod-backend server managing the Jupyter Notebooks, automation let's describe the management of this wod-backend server,  often referred to as Day2 operations.

-Once up and running, the main purpose of the backend server is to deliver Workshops-on-Demand.
+Once up and running, the main purpose of the wod-backend server is to deliver Workshops-on-Demand.
 But to do so, it may require updates, upgrades, and/or new kernels for the JupyterHub server.
 If new workshops are created, this means you'll need new jinja templates for related workshops' scripts (i.e `create-<WKSHP>.sh`, `cleanup-<WKSHP>.sh`, `reset-<WKSHP>.sh`, among others).
 This also means new variable files.
 And obviously, these templates and variables will need to be taken into account by scripts and notebooks.
 Some tasks handle all of this.

-## Backend server management:
+## wod-ackend server management

 If you take a look at the file structure of the `wod-backend` directory, you will discover that the team did its best to sort things properly depending on their relationship to system or workshops.

-### Content of the backend server:
+### Content of the wod-backend server

 Simple tree view of the wod-backend directory:

 ![Tree view of wod-backend directory](img/wod-backend-tree-dot.png "Tree view of wod-backend directory")

-The `ansible` folder contains all the necessary playbooks and variables files to support the main functions of the backend server.
-It provides playbooks for an installation of the backend server itself or for appliances (virtual machines or containers) managed by it, or workshops as well as maintenance tasks.
+The `ansible` folder contains all the necessary playbooks and variables files to support the main functions of the wod-backend server.
+It provides playbooks for an installation of the wod-backend server itself or for appliances (virtual machines or containers) managed by it, or workshops as well as maintenance tasks.

 The `conf` folder hosts configuration files in a Jinja format.
 Once expanded, the resulting files will be used by relevant workshops.

 The `scripts` folder hosts script files used to manage the workshops and appliances lifecycle, as well as the major scripts seen in the deployment of workshops chapter upper.

-The `sys` folder hosts script files used during the install of the backend itself.
+The `sys` folder hosts script files used during the install of the wod-backend itself.

 ![Tree view of wod-backend/ansible directory](img/wod-backend-tree-ansible.png "Tree view of wod-backend/ansible directory")